italia/spid-cie-oidc-docs/docs/en/entity_configuration.rst

 Entity Configuration Leaves and Intermediaries
 ++++++++++++++++++++++++++++++++++++++++++++++

-In addition to the previously defines claims, the EC of the Leaf and Intermediate Entities, contain also the following claims:
+In addition to the previously defined claims, the EC of the Leaf and Intermediate Entities, contain also the following claims: